Written by the Dental Fear Central Web Team

 However, there should be no pain once the tooth is properly numb – only vibration and light pressure.
-Once you have learned to associate the sound of the handpiece with pain though, it can be quite hard to unlearn this association.
+Once you have been conditioned to associate the sound of the handpiece with pain though, it can be quite difficult to unlearn this association.

-Few people like the sound of the handpiece, even if they haven’t had bad experiences in the past.
+Few people enjoy the sound of the handpiece, even if they haven’t had bad experiences in the past.
 Thankfully, dental equipment is getting quieter, but there is still quite a bit of noise involved.
 Electric handpieces are quieter than traditional handpieces and are becoming more commonplace.
-But also, the traditional air-driven models have become much quieter over the years (some brands are quieter than others).
+But also, the traditional air-driven models have become less noisy over the years (some brands are quieter than others).

 There are many ways of dealing with this fear, and you should choose the tip(s) which you feel will work best for you.
 Some are based on distraction, others are based on exposure (of course, you can use a mixture of both).